SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/index.md

 - **Field to Aggregate:** The field that you are counting or totaling in your calculation.
 For a straightforward count, you’ll use the record Id.

-- **Field to Order By:** When calculating a first or last value, or concatenating several values, you’ll need to tell the rollup summary the order in which to review the records (example: Close Date or Created Date).
+- **Field(s) to Order By:** When calculating a first or last value, or concatenating several values, you’ll need to tell the rollup summary the order in which to review the records (example: Close Date or Created Date).

-- **Aggregate Operation:** Options here are Count, Count Distinct, Sum, Average, Min, Max, First, Last, Concatenate and Concatenate Distinct (for more details about what each option does, see here: https://dandonin.com/2017/03/16/how-to-dlrs/)
+- **Aggregate Operation:** Options here are Count, Count Distinct, Sum, Average, Min, Max, First, Last, Concatenate and Concatenate Distinct (for more details about what each option does, see here: https://dandonin.com/2017/03/16/how-to-dlrs/).

 - **Aggregate Result Field:** The target field on your parent object where the results will be displayed.